COSMIC-medical/gVent/Requirements/SRS.md

 **<acceptable/set low PEEP value>** - The value for lowest acceptable PEEP value as set by the clinician into the machine.

-**<acceptable breaths per minute averaged over 30 sec>** - The value for the acceptable averaged breaths per minute rate as set by the clinician.
+**<acceptable breaths per minute>** - The value for the acceptable number of breaths per minute as set by the clinician.
+This is an average rate for 30 seconds.

 **<measured exhaled tidal volume>** - The exhaled tidal volume measured by the system.